- Unleash the crossbows: Gov. Scott Walker creates new hunting season

 Add a wintry cold front moving in from the west that helps pull Sandy inland and mix in a blast of Arctic air from the north for one big collision.
 Add a full moon and its usual effect, driving high tides.
 Factor in immense waves commonly thrashed up by a huge hurricane plus massive gale-force winds.

-Do all that and you get a stitched-together weather monster expected to unleash its power over 800 miles, with predictions in some areas of 12 inches of rain, 2 feet of snow and sustained 40- to 50 mph winds.
+Do all that and you get a stitched-together weather monster expected to unleash its power over 800 square miles, with predictions in some areas of 12 inches of rain, 2 feet of snow and sustained 40- to 50 mph winds.

 “The total is greater than the sum of the individual parts” said Louis Uccellini, the environmental prediction chief of the National Oceanic and Atmospheric Administration meteorologists.
 “That is exactly what’s going on here.”